anthonylab1/vfcs-ia/README.md

 VFCS-IA defines a structured flow to record, validate, and verify AI decisions.

-It transforms an AI output into an auditable package with provable integrity.
+It transforms AI outputs into auditable artifacts with verifiable integrity.

 ---